 DIY a Halloween Costume

 Store bought costumes are so… Well, cheap.
 Less meaningful?
 But hey-they’re easy and I’m totally glad they exist.
+With this being said, if you’ve left it to the last minute to get your john smith (Pocahontas) costume, I guess buying it would be better than making it from scratch.
+But if you’ve planned in advanced, you could give DIY costumes a go.
 I wanted to DIY costumes this year, but I’ve run out of time so-they got cheap store costumes.
 To be honest, I’m pretty sure they prefer that…

 Create Your Own Grave Stones & Make Your Yard a Graveyard